Why A Newborn Won't Sleep Unless Held And What To Do About It

 Reason Why Babies Only Sleep When Held

-There may be several reasons your baby resists sleeping on their own, including
+There may be several reasons your baby fights sleep or resists sleeping on their own, including:

 • Moro reflex (startle reflex): It happens when the baby is startled by a loud sound or movement during deep sleep.
-It causes them to extend their hands or legs and throw their head backward while crying (1).
+The Moro reflex in babies causes them to extend their arms and legs and arch their backs while crying (1).
 Thus, while putting your sleeping baby in their crib, an unconscious or improper movement may evoke the startle reflex and require you to pacify them in your arms.

 It happens when the baby is startled by a loud sound during sleep